YuboLuo/hugo-academic/content/publication/10_Antler/index.md

 abstract: To be appear.

 # Summary.
 An optional shortened abstract.
-summary: (SenSys 2023 - In submissoin) Proceedings of the 21th Conference on Embedded Networked Sensor Systems
+summary: (SenSys 2023 - In preparation) Proceedings of the 21th Conference on Embedded Networked Sensor Systems

 # tags:
 # - Source Themes
-featured: false
+featured: true

 # links:
 # - name: ""